davidwynter/BiMamba4TS_Rust/README.md

 #### Integration:

 #### TODO
-this function needs to be integrated into the training loop where you pass the current batch of your multivariate time series data through this decider to choose the appropriate tokenization strategy dynamically based on the data's inter-series relationships.
+This function needs to be integrated into the training loop where you pass the current batch of your multivariate time series data through this decider to choose the appropriate tokenization strategy dynamically based on the data's inter-series relationships.
 Adjustments may be needed depending on the exact shape and nature of your data inputs.

 ## PatchTokenizer